foxglove/wasm-zfp/README.md

 ## Introduction

 This package provides a WebAssembly build of https://computing.llnl.gov/projects/zfp, the official ZFP library.
-A high-level decompression API is provided to decompress ZFP data with a prefixed `ZFP_HEADER_FULL` header.
+A high-level API is provided to compress and decompress ZFP data with a prefixed `ZFP_HEADER_FULL` header.

 ## Usage